William Benbow Humphreys: Early life

-While born in Oudtshoorn, Humphreys’ lifelong association with Kimberley originated when, aged just 6 months, he went with his family to that town (later to become a city).
+He was born in Oudtshoorn and at six months old moved to Kimberley with his family.
 He was educated at Kimberley Boys' High School, matriculating there in 1908.

-Humphreys afterwards graduated from the Elsenburg Agricultural Training Institute, Stellenbosch, and subsequently pursued farming interests in the Campbell district west of Kimberley.
-Humphreys also worked with his father, S.B.
+Humphreys graduated from the Elsenburg Agricultural Training Institute, Stellenbosch, and moved to Campbell district west of Kimberley.
+He worked with his father, S.B.
 Humphreys, who was a general dealer and produce merchant in Giddy Street, Kimberley.

-In 1910 he had married Maude Elizabeth Searle, born in 1890 at Blanco near George, but who, like Humphreys himself, had gone to Kimberley at a young age.
-She bore him six children: Dulcie, Aubrey, Basil, Margery, Elaine and Winsome.
+In 1910 he married Maude Elizabeth Searle, born in 1890.
+They had six children.

 Political career

-Humphreys’ political career commenced with his election to the Kimberley City Council in 1917, and was advanced a decade later in his becoming a Member of the Cape Provincial Council.
-In that same year, 1927, he retired from the family business to further his political interests.
-Two years later he was elected to the Union Parliament as the representative for Beaconsfield, one of the Kimberley constituencies, following the retirement of Sir David Harris.
+He was elected to the Kimberley City Council in 1917, and became a Member of the Cape Provincial Council in 1927, when he also retired from the family business.
+In 1929 years later he was elected to the Union Parliament as the representative for Beaconsfield, one of the Kimberley constituencies, succeeding David Harris.

 In 1933 he was returned to the Beaconsfield seat unopposed, as the coalition candidate of the South African Party.
-His proficiency in both English and Afrikaans was a distinct advantage in a constituency that had significant urban and rural components, English-speakers predominating in the former area and Afrikaans-speakers in the latter.

-Upon Sir Ernest Oppenheimer's retirement from Parliament as Kimberley's representative in 1938, Humphreys took over that seat.
-In 1948 he retired from politics, never having lost an election in the 19 years he was actively involved in it.
+When Sir Ernest Oppenheimer's retired from Parliament in 1938, Humphreys took over the Kimberley seat.
+In 1948 he retired from politics.

-Vaalharts Irrigation Scheme

-In 1933 Humphreys had been instrumental in having Government embark on the building of the Vaalharts Irrigation Scheme, one of the world's largest irrigation schemes, extending over an area of 369.50 square kilometres The four million Pound project brought relief to severe unemployment during the Great Depression, and has turned the area into one of South Africa's major agricultural regions.
-At a meeting at the Kimberley City Hall on 2 November 1933 Colonel Deneys Reitz, Minister of Lands and Irrigation, paid tribute to Humphreys for his efforts towards the realisation of the scheme.